 Carl J. Nasca.
 Mr. Nasca joined the Company in December 1999 as Vice President of Industrial Sales and Marketing, Circle Seal Controls.
-He has served as Vice President and General Manager, Circle Seal Controls since November 2000.
+He served as Vice President and General Manager, Circle Seal Controls from November 2000 until November 2001 at which time he became Vice President, Instrumentation Products.
 From April 1999 to November 1999, he was the Vice President and Regional Manager for Ingersoll-Rand.
 Prior to that time, Mr. Nasca served as the General Manager of the Portable Air Compressor Division of Ingersoll-Rand from January 1997 to April 1999 and Business Unit Manager for the Rock Drill Division of Ingersoll-Rand from March 1995 to December 1996.